sylefeb/Silice/README.md

 Silice does not attempt to abstract away the hardware: the programmer remains in control and very close to hardware features.
 It provides syntactic helpers simplifying design and reuse (IO groups, generic interfaces, pipelining).
 Silice can also help you reason in terms of execution flow and operation sequences.
 However, this is not mandatory and you can also take full control and use a more direct hardware design style.
 When developing with Silice you can focus [optimization efforts](learn-silice/Guidelines.md) on critical parts, and use a simpler approach in other parts of the design.

 The main features are:
-- A syntax that clearly exposes the flow of operations and where clock cycles are spent.
+- A clean, simple syntax that clearly exposes the flow of operations and where clock cycles are spent.
-- Clearly defined rules regarding flow control (loops, calls) and their clock cycle consumption.
+- Precise rules regarding flow control (loops, calls) and their clock cycle consumption.
-- Enables a flow-control oriented design style, with automatic finite state machine generation.
-This is optional and a more classical style with always blocks is available.
-Both approaches complement each other in Silice, freely choose where to place the cursor!
+- Familiar hardware constructs such as always blocks, instantiation, expression bindings (wires).
+- An optional flow-control oriented design style (automatic FSM generation), that naturally integrates within a design: while, break, subroutines.
 - Automatically takes care of creating flip-flops for variables, with automatic pruning (e.g. const or bindings).
 - Generic interfaces and grouped IOs for easy reuse and modular designs.
+- Generic circuitries that can be instantiated and reused easily.
 - Explicit clock domains and reset signals.
 - Familiar syntax with both C and Verilog inspired elements.
 - Inter-operates with Verilog, allowing to import and reuse existing modules.
 - Powerful LUA-based pre-processor.

 These examples are different and representative of this approach:
-- The [Voxel space terrain](https://github.com/sylefeb/Silice/blob/master/projects/terrain/README.md) is relying on Silice sequential flow syntax.
+- The [Voxel space terrain](projects/terrain/README.md) is relying on Silice sequential flow syntax.
-- The [ice-v](https://github.com/sylefeb/Silice/blob/master/projects/ice-v/ice-v.ice) is a RiscV RV32I processor that relies mostly on non-sequential constructs.
+- The [fire-v](projects/fire-v/README.md) project is a graphical RISCV framework with a [RV32I processor](projects/fire-v/doc/fire-v.md) that relies mostly on non-sequential constructs.
+- The [SDRAM controllers](projects/sdram_test/README.md) use a mixed style.
 - The [pipeline sort](projects/pipeline_sort/README.md) is an example of using the pipeline syntax (**experimental, may change**).

 ### A first example: